A salad is a quick and simple way to include lots of healthy fruit and vegetables into your diet. It’s an easy addition to a healthy diet.

 A light sprinkle of salt will bring out the flavour of your salad.
 Without it, it will seem bland.

 Cayenne, chilli or ground black pepper will all add a little zing – add your favourite.
 I’m a big fan of Frank’s Original Cayenne Pepper Sauce.
 No weird ingredients or sugar, and delicious to boot.

 I can’t stress this enough – don’t pour your dressings over your salad and leave it at that.
 Toss your salad and coat everything.
 It’ll improve the flavour and texture of the whole salad.
 And you’ll actually need less dressing.
 And, toss your salad at the last minute or the acid will cause the soft leaves wilt and the crunch to fade from the vegetables.

 A word on vinaigrettes and dressings

 The oil, vinegar, salt and pepper are the vinaigrette or dressing for your salad.
 Dressing a salad is essential.
 It gives the salad its individual character.
-Don’t under any circumstances use shop bought dressing.
+Don’t under any circumstances use shop-bought dressing.
 They’re made with emulsifiers, lots of sugar, too much salt, cheap vinegars and low-cost oils.
 You can make your own by combining the oil, vinegar, salt and pepper in a small bottle.
 As a rough guide mix the oil between 3 and five to one with the vinegar.
 It depends on the acidity of the vinegar and individual taste.
 Once in the bottle, out of the light, your dressing will keep indefinitely at room temperature.
-A good shake and your good to go.
-But if like me your too lazy to make up a bottle, add the oil, vinegar, salt and pepper and you toss your salad.
-If you’re being lazy, be careful, it’s easy to overdo it.
+A quick shake and your good to go.
+But if like me, your too lazy to make up a bottle, add the oil, vinegar, salt and pepper and you toss your salad.
+Just don’t be too heavy handed, it’s easy to overdo it.

 Time to experiment